 - Hearing appeals from School Members concerning performance evaluation and other personnel actions that are appealable at the School level.

-Making recommendations to the School Director on the disposition of the appeals. - Listening to and counseling faculty, students, and administrators involved in disputes School Members with issues relating to the School's functions, and making recommendations to the School Director on appropriate resolutions. - Recommending further steps to individuals when human relations problems cannot be resolved at the School level, and informing individuals not satisfied with the review process of the next step in of the appeals process.
+Making recommendations to the School Director on the disposition of the appeals. - Listening to and counseling faculty, students, and administrators involved in disputes relating to the School's functions. - Conducting hearings on charges of academic dishonesty or other disagreements and making recommendations for action to the Director. - Recommending further steps to individuals when human relations problems cannot be resolved at the School level, and informing individuals not satisfied with the review process of the next step in the appeals process.